Peluko/blazor-sass-webpack-npm/README.md

 # blazor-sass-webpack-npm

-An Blazor skeleton project that integrates *SASS* and *TypeScript* for compiling assets and *Webpack* for bundling and optimization.
+A Blazor skeleton project that integrates *SASS* and *TypeScript* for compiling assets and *Webpack* for bundling and optimization.
 It also adds *Bootstrap* theming support and *Font Awesome* icons.

 ## Features